 - First line investigations include Urine metabolic screen, biotinidase, Vitamine B12, Lactate, ammonia, LFTs.

-- Second line investigations (often in consultation with a Paediatric Neurologist) include copper, transferrins, CSF analysis including glucose, aminoacids, lactate, neurotransmitters (if clinically indicated), Urine P6C, plasma amino acids
+- Second line investigations (often in consultation with a Paediatric Neurologist) include copper, transferrins, CSF analysis including glucose, aminoacids, lactate, neurotransmitters (if clinically indicated), urine metabolic screen (including P6C), plasma amino acids

 - Glucose transporter disorder has been reported as a cause of epileptic spasms.